Shagara at School

 Approach

 The Shagara initiative's approach involves creating “green roof classrooms” by constructing pergola-like structures for shade and parapet walls for safety on flat school roofs.
 Shagara’s proprietary green roof system is comprised of four layers in addition to the engineered soil, plants and other hard landscaping.
 Three of these layers are made from recycled polymers to reduce carbon emissions, and the fourth layer uses 25% less polymer than alternatives.
-Further, the light-weight engineered soil used in the rooftop gardens uses agricultural waste as an alternative to peat moss, further enhancing its sustainability.
+Further, the light-weight engineered soil used in the rooftop gardens uses local agricultural waste as an alternative to peat moss, further enhancing its sustainability.
 Partnerships with businesses and community groups help to cover the costs of the installations.
 They sponsor a school as a part of their corporate social responsibility and/or shared value programs, and benefit from the resulting publicity.

 Social Impact